SophieZ302/InfoRetrivalModels/README.md

 ![image_laplace](image/equation/laplace.png)

 Where:
-VV is the vocabulary size – the total number of unique terms in the collection.
+V is the vocabulary size – the total number of unique terms in the collection.

 #### Unigram LM with Jelinek-Mercer smoothing